 5 Tips to Prepare Teens For Driving

 One of the best ways to prevent teen driving accidents is to teach them not only the rules of the road but defensive driving.
 Even with that learning, teens still are the highest group of drivers that are involved in accidents.
-This can be contributed to a brain that’s still developing and attention span in young drivers.
-There are still a few things parents can do to enforce a positive experience behind the wheel for their teens.
+We need some tips to prepare teens for driving that actually work.

 Don’t Distract